MushroomObserver/developer-startup/VSCODE_WITH_VAGRANT.md

-Setting up VSCode to work on Vagrant
+Setting up VSCode to work with Vagrant
 =========================================================

 The trick is to set up VSCode to tunnel via SSH into the Vagrant box, so that you're working on the live code *running inside* the box.
 That way, your localhost will reflect the code you're editing.